 Who am I?

-I'm an engineer: a micro-electronic engineer.
-Not long after graduating at the Engineering College of the University of Rome, "La Sapienza", I began my migration to north.
-I have lived for sixteen years in Saronno, not far from the hearth of Milan, where I proudly worked in a R&D unit of Ericsson AB.
-On October 1st 2014 the R&D site where I was based was handed over to new company, leader in the technology consultancy market.
-I felt immediately it was no longer my harbor.
-Not long after, I decided to set sails and drive my boat elsewhere.
-So I moved to Austria, in Graz, where I'm currently working as Engineering Manager for a semiconductors world leading company.
+On October 1st, 2014, the R&D site where I was based was handed over to a new company, a leader in the technology consultancy market.
+I immediately felt it was no longer my harbor.
+Not long afterward, I decided to set sail and steer my boat elsewhere.
+So I moved to Austria, to Graz, where I am currently working as an Engineering Manager for a world-leading semiconductor company.

 No comments: